 Career services organize, for example, face-to-face and virtual (during COVID-19) coaching sessions where you can update your CV, write a good application letter and get to know the Finnish labor market.
 They also arrange a few recruitment events per year where students are able to introduce themselves to companies and ask about work opportunities, like summer jobs or Master’s thesis positions.
 In this way, the university promotes students’ networking with companies and hopefully finding a suitable job.

 All in all, if you are active and show initiative, you have the best chances to find a job in Finland.
 Even a lack of Finnish language skills is no longer such a great obstacle because many companies are international and use English as a working language.
-However, if don’t succeed in finding a job at a company, LUT University offers many part-time jobs for its students, for example, as exam invigilators or LUT assistants – short-term jobs around the campus for you to earn some pocket money.
+However, if you don’t succeed in finding a job at a company, LUT University offers many part-time jobs for its students, for example, as exam invigilators or LUT assistants – short-term jobs around the campus for you to earn some pocket money.
+To see more student job opportunities, check out this article for additional examples.